Spy Kids

 The First Threshold at 21 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This indicates the protagonist's commitment to Carmen and Juni make the active choice to rescue their parents themselves.
 They use their parents' spy equipment and escape from their safe house, embarking on the rescue mission despite being children with no training., moving from reaction to action.

 The Collapse moment at 64 minutes (73% through) represents the emotional nadir.
 Here, Carmen and Juni are captured and separated.
 Their family is completely at the villain's mercy.
-The children are turned into robot versions of themselves (metaphorical death of identity), and all hope seems lost as Minion prepares to execute the final plan., indicates the protagonist at their lowest point.
+The children are turned into robot versions of themselves (metaphorical death of identity), and all hope seems lost as Minion prepares to execute the final plan., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 70 minutes initiates the final act resolution at 79% of the runtime.
 Carmen and Juni break free from their programming through their sibling bond and genuine love for each other.
 They realize that by combining their unique strengths and working as a family unit, they can overcome any obstacle.
 The synthesis of the theme., demonstrating the transformation achieved throughout the journey.